 6. Maintain eye contact

 Nothing jeopardises first impressions like lack of eye contact.
 Locking eyes not only proves that you’re interested, but is also associated with confidence and self-assurance.
 Remember, there’s a difference between eye contact and staring, so be sure to tread the line.
+You're never fully dressed without a smile too, and smiling with your eyes shows you for the warm and respectful person you are.

 To sum up…